 We both agreed that while the insanity that is negative interest rate policies (NIRP) will end badly, the problem is that neither of us know when or how it will happen.
 My fear is that NIRP in say, Japan, will cause depositors to flee if they are charged for holding money at the bank.
 If they do, and the outflow reaches a tipping point, it could easily cause a liquidity crisis.
 Or will NIRP cause dislocations in overnight lending markets in Europe?
 In money market funds?
 Will it create distortions in sovereign bond markets that violently unwind?
 There are many potential outcomes.
 I just can’t think of one that ends well for someone holding a negative yielding bond, so the trade is probably to short negative yielding bonds in relatively strong economies if you can, since you are guaranteed a small profit if you can hold the short to maturity and a potentially large one if rates suddenly spike higher on a flight from “safety.”
 I’d also continue to avoid equities in general where the situation is so dire that central bankers feel the need to engage in negative rates, because when the big unwind happens, stocks are not going to be where you want to be, unless you’re short.

 This week’s Trading Rules:

-Positions: Long and short U.S. stocks and options, long SPY and IWM options.
+Positions: Long and short U.S. stocks, ETFs and options.
+Short XLP, XLU, long CPB puts.